BrittanyBowman/dev-chat/README.md

 That's it for this step!
 Go ahead and call your service function and check out the data that is coming back.

+**Note:** Because the server is (hopefully!) working well, it may difficult to test out what happens during pending requests or rejections.
+For this reason the API is designed to allow you to fake these things!

+* To delay how long a request takes, add a `delay` parameter to the request URL.
+For example: `axios.get( BASE_URL + "posts?delay=2000" )` would tell the server to wait 2000ms (2 seconds) before responding to the request.
+* To get an error, simply add an `error=true` query.
+For example: `axios.get( BASE_URL + "posts?error=true" )`.

 <details>

 <summary><b>Code Solution</b></summary>